-If you are arriving late on campus due to a late flight or bus, the Kitchen will have a meal pack ready for you.
+If you're arriving late on campus due to a late flight or bus, the Kitchen will have a meal pack ready for you.
 We can also arrange a meal travel pack for you prior to your travel back home.
 The Student Services and Student Travel teams will let you know if a meal travel pack will be prepared.

-The Residential area does not have the facility to store food.
-If you arrive on either campus after the Dining Room has closed, and you must buy a meal, keep the receipt, and when you are at either the Desert Peoples Centre Campus or Batchelor Campus, you may be able to claim reimbursement for this meal.
+If you arrive on either campus after the Dining Room has closed, Student Travel will advise Kitchen Services and Residential Services of your late arrival, in which a meal pack will be prepared and stored within the Residential Services Office upon your arrival, or if you must buy a meal, keep the receipt, and when you are at either the Desert Peoples Centre Campus or Batchelor Campus, you may be able to claim reimbursement for this meal.
 The Student Services team will be able to advise you about what to do.